 Tasmania is an island located off the southern tip of Australia and is a great blend of wilderness and city life.
 Hobart is the capital of Tasmania and is on the south side of the island.

-The University is about a 5-minute drive south of the city center, located between Mount Wellington and the Derwent River.
+The university is about a five-minute drive south of the city center, located between Mount Wellington and the Derwent River.
 The campus is close to shops, transport, accommodation, and bushland.
-It is only 5-minute walk to class or a 5-minute walk to the supermarket.
+It is only five-minute walk to class or a five-minute walk to the supermarket.

 Hobart is a quietly buzzing city with a rich culture and numerous things to see and do.
 Mount Wellington, secluded bushland, waterfront scenery are just a few of the attractions near the city.